-In the Child Neurodevelopment Research Lab we conduct behavioral phenotyping research, describing of the social, emotional, and cognitive strengths and weaknesses of children with particular neurodevelopmental disorders, to lay groundwork for genotype-phenotype investigations.
+In the Child Neurodevelopment Research Lab we conduct research about cognitive and psychosocial functioning of children with particular genetic conditions.
+Our research includes (1) behavioral phenotyping research, describing of the social, emotional, and cognitive strengths and weaknesses of children with particular neurodevelopmental disorders, to lay groundwork for genotype-phenotype investigations.
+(2) treatment research, examining the effectiveness of psychosocial interventions for use with children with specific rare genetic conditions.
 We incorporate approaches from the fields of developmental psychology, cognitive psychology, child clinical psychology, and child neuropsychology.

 Our current projects focus on three populations:

 - Children and adolescents with neurofibromatosis type 1

 Projects with planned and current data collection include:

 - Adolescent Outcomes in Neurofibromatosis Type 1: Attention, Social, and Academic Functioning

 - Neural Underpinnings of Attention in Children with NF1 (using ERP approaches)

 - Evaluation of Measures of Attention for Young Children with NF1